 ProDeR was approved on the 4th December 2007 by the Commission Decision C (2007) 6159.
 Considering the programmatic period, it is worth mentioning that the program was initiated with one-year delay followed by a very low execution rate during 2008, which was restricted to the Subprogram 2.
 In 2009 and later years, a set of management and options rules were adopted, which allowed a program execution rate of nearly 100% and the successive compliance of the n+2 rule.
 Evaluation pointed out at the Mid-term Evaluation the need to adopt a flexible management (expressed in the transfer of funds from Measures with low execution rate to Measures with high capacity of fund absorption).
-These Measures allowed the fulfilment of the sector needs identified at the diagnosis stage, and in particular this set of management options allowed the transfer of public funds to the economy, favouring the private investment in a context of economic and financial crisis.
-The so-called "cleaning Operation" succeeded in recovering 11% of the public expenditure allocated to support investments within operations concluded (without making such investments) or withdrawal of applications as consequence of monitoring actions pursued by the Management Authority (AG).
+These Measures allowed the fulfilment of the sector needs identified at the diagnosis stage, and in particular this set of management in a context of economic and financial crisis.
+The so-called "cleaning Operation"3 succeeded in recovering 11% of the public expenditure allocated to support investments within operations concluded (without making such investments) or withdrawal of applications as consequence of monitoring actions pursued by the Management Authority (AG).